 - prof. Pietro Faccioli

 Master's Degree in Cellular and Molecular Biotechnology

-The main tasks for student representatives are to report comments, criticisms and suggestions for improvement that relate to the education course and to ascertain that transparency and sharing of the information is guaranteed.
+The main tasks for student representatives are to report comments, criticisms, and suggestions for improvement that relate to the education course and to ascertain that transparency and sharing of the information are guaranteed.

 Student participation is expected in all self-assessment groups and in the joint student-teacher committee.

 - Marisol Palomino Ramirez